inmanta/inmanta-core/predictive_test_selection/README.md

 # Predictor design

     Ultimately, the predictor outputs the list of tests to run for a specific code change.
-In order a probability of failure for the given inputs (code_change, test_file)